ben393/entom3030-project1/data-wrangling.md

 ## Combine the data

-Now, we’re ready to combine the data into one dataframe for analysis!
+Now, we're ready to combine the data into one dataframe for analysis!

 ``` r
 data.master <- manure.use %>%